chandran-2003-ram/tkinter/README.md

  Yet to do more by adding many features and to makesure a better calculating app with a good GUI.

 ### 2. A random number generating app with GUI
-* Achieved yet : command line interface
+* Achieved yet :
+ * Graphical user interface
+ *  Used try except block to rectify the empty guess ValueError
 * Goal : Graphical user interface app with selecting range by the user itself

+ ##### Errors : 1.
+User cannot give the range they wanted 2.
+Last turn cannot be seen which the user need to make it in there own memory for it.